-The resident workers in Tablelands have a similar proportion of people using public transport to get to work as Public Administration and Safety.
+Within Tablelands, there is a similar proportion of resident All industries workers using public transport to get to work than the Public Administration and Safety workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport Tablelands's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and